husna7930/Library/README.md

 ## 🚀 Features
 - Register, update, and delete books
+- Register, update and delete borrower
 - Borrow and return books
 - View all borrowed records
 - View borrowed records by borrower
+- A borrower can borrow multiple books, but only one copy of a specific book id at a time.
+- ISBN validation ensures consistency: same ISBN → same title & author.
+- Books with the same ISBN cannot be registered new, it will be registered as a copy book in book record.
+- Multiple copies of the book will be recorded in the book record.
+- Returning a book frees it for others.

 -------------------------------------------------------------------------